linzhi2013/MitoZ/README.md

 - **Please try the latest version first if you find some bugs in the old versions**
 	- to do that, you should specify the version of MitoZ when you use the `mamba/conda` command (please refer to the [installation instruction](https://github.com/linzhi2013/MitoZ/wiki/Installation)), as I found out that many people still download the older versions.

+- **Known bugs for MitoZ 3.5 (April-13-2023): (1) If your default shell is not bash, you can run into the missing annotation of tRNA genes (see https://github.com/linzhi2013/MitoZ/issues/187).
+Please change the default shell to bash before using MitoZ 3.5!
+(2) In MitoZ 3.5, I mistakenly used a `cmsearch` binary for Mac OS for Linux platform, which leads to the problem of failing to annotate any tRNA genes.
+Please check https://github.com/linzhi2013/MitoZ/issues/187 for the current solution.**

+- check which shell you are using:
+    ```
+    $ echo "$SHELL"
+    ```

 - _I have been updating the documentation (wiki) from time to time, so it may be good for you to check the documentation again every after some time._